kiisu-dsalyss/ReaperSongSwitcher/README.md

 **UI looks weird?**

-- Reload the script with F5 (or re-run from Scripts menu)
+- Re-run the script from the Scripts menu
 - Check Reaper's dock settings - gfx window should appear as a floating panel